AmenGemechu/Portofolio2/README.md

 # score
   The user will be able to see their score and a text display will make it known to the user if they won/lost or if it is a a tie.

+## Wireframe
+The wireframes for were created using Balsamiq.

 ## Rules